adomin10-prog/ECGR4106-HW--CIFAR10-CNNs/ECGR4106-HW1-CIFAR10-CNNs/README.md

 **Student:** Andrew Dominguez Luna
 **Course:** ECGR 4106 Deep Learning
 **Homework:** Homework 1
-**Dataset:** CIFAR-10
-**Framework:** PyTorch
+**Student ID:** 801375584

 This repository contains the source code for Homework 1.
-The assignment compares Modified AlexNet, Adapted VGGNet, ResNet-11, and ResNet-18 on CIFAR-10.
+The assignment compares a Modified AlexNet, a Adapted VGGNet, a ResNet-11, and a ResNet-18 on CIFAR-10.
 Each model uses the same train/validation/test split and the same training pipeline.

 ## Repository Layout